ike9000e/Xinput-Modkey/readme.txt

 		* Thumbstick input interpreted as circular, rather than as square region.
 		* Option to reinterpolate analogue inputs ("bADZReinterpolate").
 		  Used with "bEnforceAPIDeadzones".

+	v2.1
+		* Application is now split into multiple projects.
+		* GUI Application to manage installations.
+		* Filter DLL.
+		* Forwarder DLL.
+		* Installer works with different architectures by executing appropriate process that examines binary files.
+		* Using FLTK GUI library.

 Online Resources